waelhammoudeh/overpass-4-slackware/Extract_and_Planet_Change_Files/README.md

 ```

 For each planet daily change file in "newerFiles.txt" list, the script produces
-a new updated extract data file in "region/extract/" directives and a daily change
+a new updated extract data file in "region/extract/" directory and a daily change
 file with its corresponding state.txt file for the extract in "region/replication/"
 directory.
 The script writes its progress to standard output (terminal) and to its
 log file in "logs/mk_regional_osc.log", take a look in the log file.
 In addition,